SupraSensum/TOP-archived-work/projects/odin-recipes/README.md

     - Text manipulation for accesibility purposes: bold, italic
     - etc.

-The lesson caleld for the creation of a dedicated repo... but I am stubborn and want to keep this all within a single repo on a single website.
+The lesson called for the creation of a dedicated repo... but I am stubborn and want to keep this all within a single repo on a single website.
 I'm looking forward to what potential problems this might cause down the road.